-Canada to offer aid to steel, aluminum industries: source
+Canada to aid steel, aluminum industries hit by U.S. tariffs: source

-OTTAWA (Reuters) - Canada will offer an aid package worth between C$500 million ($376.87 million) and C$800 million to help steel and aluminum industries and workers who have been hit by U.S. tariffs, a source familiar with the matter said on Thursday.
+OTTAWA (Reuters) - Canada will hit back against U.S. tariffs on its steel and aluminum by offering affected companies and workers up to C$800 million ($603 million) in aid, a source familiar with the matter said on Thursday.

-Foreign Minister Chrystia Freeland is due to make the announcement on Friday, said the source, who declined to be identified because of the sensitivity of the situation.
-The aid would be spread over several years.
+Foreign Minister Chrystia Freeland will make an announcement in the steel city of Hamilton at 11 a.m.
+ET (1500 GMT) on Friday.

+The source, who declined to be identified because of the sensitivity of the situation, said Freeland will announce the aid and reveal a list of U.S. goods that Canada intends to subject to retaliatory tariffs.

 Freeland’s office did not immediately respond to a request for comment.

-The source said the assistance would be similar to an C$867 million package offered to Canadian softwood lumber producers in 2017 after Washington imposed tariffs.
+The source said the assistance - to be spread over several years - would be similar to an C$867 million five-year package offered to Canadian softwood lumber producers in 2017 after Washington imposed tariffs.

 That took the form of loans, loan guarantees, commercial financing and support to help firms expand overseas markets.
 It also included money to help affected workers learn new skills and provided support for work-sharing agreements.